ly774508966/Unity-Painter_LeapmotionSupport/README.md

 # Unity-Painter_LeapmotionSupport
-Use the mouse or the leap motion to draw in the canvas, use LineRenderer to process it.
+Use the mouse or the leap motion to draw in a world canvas, use LineRenderer to process it.